 July 25, 2009, my husband decided he no longer wanted to be married, in a decision that came as a total shock to me.
 I had no warning!
 Yes, we were not in a good place in our marriage but never in a million years did I ever think I would ever be hiring a family lawyer to get divorced.
 I didn’t even really believe in divorce.
 And then the plot thickened.
 Without boring you with all of the gory details, infidelity was involved and at the time, our daughter had just turned 4 a few days prior.
 Suddenly it hit me I was going to be a single parent with a part time income.
 How the hell was I going to pull this off?
 What would everyone think?
 I’m a failure!

 I will tell you my ex husband lived in my attic for the next 4 months, in what became the most difficult months of my life thus far.
-It was excruciating, as we were in the process of mediation for our divorce.
+It was excruciating, as we were in the process of family mediation for our divorce.
 I didn’t know any divorced people and many of my friends that I had prior to my marriage suddenly wanted nothing to do with me.
 I was too selfish and needy, and they discontinued our relationship when I needed them most.
 No one ever told me that would happen.
 With all of the insecurity I felt, the despair, the embarrassment and helplessness, I never thought my closest friends would abandon me when I needed them most.
 But they did.
 Yes, I obsessed over every little thing he said and did, all of the hurt and lies.
 Yes, I probably bored people repeating the same scenarios over and over, yes I cried often, but I never did the “why me” game.
 I knew I was tougher and this was a temporary glitch but I would not only survive, but thrive.